surftour/astrotools/README.md

 astrotools
 ==========

-Collection of tools from my astrophysicist days related to generating, evolving, crashing, and visualizing numerical galaxies.
+This repository contains a mixed bag of numerical tools useful for the generation, evolution, visualization, and analysis of theoretical galaxy models, i.e., the compete "toolkit" developed and during my days as an astrophysicist.

 Includes (or will include) the following: